-51 In 2022 the combined authority undertook an inflation review to understand the implications of significant cost pressures caused by unusually high levels of inflation across the capital programmes.
+65 In 2022 the Combined Authority undertook an inflation review across the WYTF and TCF portfolios to understand the implications of significant cost pressures caused by unusually high levels of inflation across the capital programmes.
 The Combined Authority and partner councils worked in partnership to address the inflation issues that are collectively being experienced on transport projects and associated schemes.
 This resulted in some projects being reduced in scope or paused and added to a future funding pipeline.
 Schemes on the A64, A58 and A639 were reduced in scope and schemes on the A61 are being designed ready for future funding opportunities.